Wiki · Concept · Last reviewed August 12, 2026

 AI Relevance

-AI may deepen platform monopoly power because models can be both products and infrastructure.
+AI can deepen platform power because models can be both products and infrastructure, but neither model capability nor investment size proves monopoly power.
 The same system can be a consumer assistant, developer API, office copilot, search surface, agent runtime, app marketplace, security filter, and procurement dependency.
 Once organizations build workflows around a model platform, switching may require new prompts, evaluations, security reviews, data connectors, logs, contracts, staff training, and compliance evidence.

 The most important AI control points are not only model quality.
 They include compute supply, cloud discounts, chip availability, identity and permission systems, enterprise distribution, app stores, browser and operating-system defaults, training data licenses, retrieval indexes, developer tooling, safety policies, and the ability to certify or block agents.
 A platform that owns several of these layers can steer the market without openly banning competitors.